cryptocoinexplorer/Open-Source-CCE-4.0/docs/web_server.rst

 * Enable the http_proxy mod.

     - sudo a2enmod http_proxy

 * Virtual host file should be set up similar to this:

     - Generally located at:  /etc/apache2/sites-available/<configuration file>
+    - The port number in ProxyPass and ProxyPassReverse need to match the port assigned in server.conf

 ::